techstreams/TSChatWise/docs/GettingStarted.md

 **TSChatWise** can post **two types** of lesson messages to Google Chat Rooms:

-1. **[Simple Messages](https://developers.google.com/hangouts/chat/reference/message-formats/basic)** - plain text messages with simple formatting options.
+1. **Simple Messages** - plain text messages with simple formatting options.
-2. **[Card Messages](https://developers.google.com/hangouts/chat/reference/message-formats/cards)** - more complex user interface card messages.
+2. **Card Messages** - more complex user interface card messages.

-> 👉 For more information on message types and formatting see [Tips](Tips.md).
+> 👉 For more information on message types and formatting see [Usage Tips](Usage.md).

 <br>